BridginThoughts/workflow/README.md

 # workflow
-My Web workflow with  NPPM, Sass, Gulp and More
+My Web workflow with  NPM, Sass, Gulp and More